ImUrlaub/Sonoff/README.md

 Flash size to set for a generic module in the Arduino IDE is 512k for the V1.0 hardware.
 Even if the chip says 1M bit.

 Also be aware that OTA is not support with that little flash.
-Tried it but it will now advertise itself and never shows up in the list of OTA devices.
+Tried it but it will **not** advertise itself and never shows up in the list of OTA devices.

 Here the working setting for the Arduino ESP8622 2.0 IDE